precice/openfoam-adapter/README.md

 In the `tutorials/` directory, you may find ready-to-run examples for OpenFOAM 5.0.

-### CHT: Flow over a heated plate
+### Tutorial for CHT: Flow over a heated plate

 This scenario consists of one fluid and one solid participant, in this case the solvers `buoyantPimpleFoam` and `laplacianFoam`.
-A fluid enters on a channel with temperature 300K, where it comes in contact with a solid plate, which is heated from below on a constant temperature 310K.
+A fluid enters in a channel with temperature 300K, where it comes in contact with a solid plate, which is heated from below at a constant temperature of 310K.

 A serial-implicit coupling is used, where the fluid participant reads heat fluxes and the solid participant reads temperatures.
 Both participants are executed in serial.
 The simulated time is 1s and results are written every 0.2s.

 In order to run the example, execute the script `Allrun`.
+You may see the progress by inspecting the files `Fluid.los` and `Solid.log`.
+At the end (or after the first write), execute `paraFoam -case Fluid &` to visualize the channel and add the `Solid.FOAM` file from the ParaView menu.
 In order to clean the results, use the script `Allclean`.
 An example of the visualized expected results can be found in `overview.png`.

 ## Compatibility

-### Compatible OpenFOAM versions
+### Compatible (tested) OpenFOAM versions

 The following OpenFOAM versions have been tested and are known to work with this adapter: